 The auction allows you, or your authorised agent on your behalf, to bid for funding to pay for future carbon credits, known as Woodland Carbon Units (WCUs), generated by establishing new woodlands on your land.

 To do this you bid for the amount of money, per WCU, that you need to make your investment both financially viable and worthwhile.
 Lower bids are more likely to be successful!

 Once you or your authorised agent have registered on the site you can enter the details of your project using the project identification number included in the application confirmation letter from the Forestry Commission.
 You cannot enter the auction without the PIN.

 The auction will operate on a simple single-shot, sealed bid process.
-You can enter one bid per project (or WCC group) and you will be notified if your bid is successful once the auction closes.
+You will therefore be asked to provide your best offer of the price that you require in order to make your woodland creation project viable and worthwhile.
+Bids are in Pounds Sterling per Woodland Carbon Unit (£/tCO2).
 You can amend your bid at any time until the auction closes but you will not be able to see other bids.

 How are the Estimated Bid and Total Bid values calculated?